snjr97/pokerHands/README.md

 # Poker Hands

+## Instructions to execute

+You can either execute the program with "java -jar PokerHands.jar < inputfile.in" or "java PokerGame < inputfile.in"

+## Quick Description of test cases

+- test1.in: Contains results for a Straight Flush, Four of a Kind, Flush, and Straight
+- test2.in: Contains the example test case from the exercise link
+- test3.in: Contains results for Three of a Kind, Flush, Flush, and Straight
+- test4.in: Contains results for Two Pair, Pair, High Card
+- test5.in: Various inputs that contain errors within it

 ## Problem Description

 Your job is to compare several pairs of poker hands and to indicate which, if either, has a higher rank.